-We are inclusive, promote equality and diversity, and challenge discrimination
+We are inclusive, promote equality and diversity and challenge discrimination

-- We learn from the lived experience of the people around us and work to promote equality, diversity and inclusion so everyone feels they belong in the NHS and within a broader family of caring communities. - We celebrate diversity and respect everyone's experience. - We lead by example, enabling the voices of those affected by discrimination to be heard. - We speak up when we see behaviours that aren't inclusive or don't promote diversity and equality. - We support our staff when they courageously speak up about poor behaviour they have witnessed or experienced. - We actively seek feedback to inform how to improve things and move forward. - We seek diverse views when making decisions because we understand how important they are for securing the best possible outcomes for patients, service users, residents and staff.
+- We learn from the lived experience of the people around us and work to promote equality, diversity and inclusion so everyone feels they belong in the NHS. - We celebrate diversity and respect everyone's experience. - We lead by example, enabling the voices of those affected by discrimination to be heard. - We speak up when we see behaviours that aren't inclusive or don't promote diversity and equality. - We support our staff when they courageously speak up about poor behaviour they have witnessed or experienced. - We actively seek feedback to inform how to improve things and move forward. - We seek diverse views when making decisions because we understand how important they are for securing the best possible outcomes for patients, service users and staff.